Ginfofinance/BovDbV2repository/README.md

 *BovDbV2repository/BovdbV2*	Database version 2.0 directory

-*BovDbV2repository/BovdbV2/link_database_dropbox.txt* link to download the database in .rar from dropbox
+*BovDbV2repository/BovdbV2/link_database_dropbox.pdf* link to download the database in .rar from dropbox

+*BovDbV2repository/BovdbV2/link_database_drive.pdf* link to download the database in .db from drive

 *BovDbV2repository/Codes*	Folder with examples of access/use of the database